CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

     ![](.././media/submitting-deployment.png)

-1. On Azure Arc ubuntu-k8s Insights blade, you will see **Insights deployment in progress...
-Please wait.**.
+1. On Azure Arc ubuntu-k8s Insights blade, you will see **Insights deployment is in progress...
+Please wait.** notification.
 Once the deployment is completed, you will see a notification on the upper right corner that says **Deployment succeeded**.

     ![](.././media/insights-dep-in-prog.png)